Zehelein/pg-transactional-outbox/lib/README.md

   // aggregate type (movie) and the message type (movie_created).
 It will be
   // called to insert the outgoing message into the outbox as part of the DB
-  // transaction that is responsible for this event. const storeOutboxMessage = initializeOutboxMessageStorage(
+  // transaction that is responsible for this event.
+  // You can alternatively use initializeGeneralOutboxMessageStorage for a
+  // outbox message storage function to store different message/aggregate types. const storeOutboxMessage = initializeOutboxMessageStorage(
     'movie',
     'movie_created',